Master of social work degree program Overview

 Put theory to practice.

 Learning can never be confined to a classroom — nor should it.
-Field work is a critical component of your MSW degree work.
+Field work is a critical component of earning a Master’s in Social Work.

 For two years, you will be working during the day at custom-selected field placement locations.
 When you graduate, you’ll be ready to take your learning and lead in your career path.